project-ivi/ivi/README.md

 `npm start` will run the dev server and open your browser.

+### Test

+`jest` will run all tests as a single-run.

+To have tests auto-evaluate use `npm run test`.
+This will rerun all tests if any test code changes.

 ## Features
 ### Supported
 Currently IVI only handles variable processing and is relatively basic.